Research Groups: Networking of Interdisciplinary or Multidisciplinary Teams of Three to Five Researchers Independent of Location

 With the support of the national foundation, in March 2018 the FWF is issuing a call for “Research Groups”.
 The concept application must be submitted on the basis of the guidelines by 30 September 2018.

 - A team of three to five internationally outstanding researchers from all scientific/scholarly disciplines,1 in all scientific disciplines, in particular from the humanities, social sciences and cultural sciences, form a research group at Austrian research institutions.
-Participation in a research group is possible in addition to the currently applicable project number restriction of two FWF projects.
+Participation in a research group is possible in addition to the currently applicable project number restriction of three FWF projects.

 - Researchers with a 25% connection to an Austrian research institution can participate in a research group2.